Scientists believe 20-somethings with hearing aids will soon become more common as hearing loss is a public health issue.

 What you can do

-Stay informed about this developing public health issue.
-Take steps to slow the progression of your own hearing loss and share helpful information with others.
+Stay informed as hearing loss is a public health issue Take steps to slow the progression of your own hearing loss and share helpful information with others.

 Get your own hearing tested if you believe you are suffering from hearing loss.
 If you find you need hearing aids, be sure to wear them.